Prep for Industry Certifications

 Software Application Development

-In as few as 18 months, you can get closer to your goals of pursuing an in-demand career designing, testing and building software by earning an Associate’s degree in Software Application Development.1 You’ll use multiple languages, databases and software development tools, such as C++, Java and SQL—and gain skills in Microsoft® Azure, cloud computing, systems integration and principles of systems integration.
+In as few as 18 months, you can get closer to your goals of pursuing an in-demand career designing, testing and building software by earning an online Associate’s degree in Software Application Development.1 You’ll use multiple languages, databases and software development tools, such as C++, Java and SQL—and gain skills in Microsoft® Azure, cloud computing, systems integration and principles of systems integration.

 Software Application Development